What's New at IAM YOGA

-We take the practice of yoga seriously …. we recognize that you may want to do yoga for physical, spiritual, emotional, mental or developmental reasons.
-Because of this we strive to create yoga classes and yoga studios that are as fundamentally unique as you are.
-Mindfulness is an important part of being a healthy and happy person and we welcome you to visit us and find out why and how a regular practice can improve the quality of your life.
+We take the practice of yoga seriously … we recognize that you may want to do yoga for physical, spiritual, emotional, mental or developmental reasons.
+Because of this, we strive to create a space with classes that are as fundamentally unique as you are.
+Mindfulness is an important part of being a healthy and happy person, and we welcome you to visit us and find out why and how a regular practice can improve the quality of your life.

 Focus on your breath.
 Yoga of any style can be challenging, especially when you’re not used to the movements.
 The most important thing to remember is to focus on your breath – no matter what you’re experiencing, try to continue breathing slowly and deeply.
 You’ll be used to the movements in no time!

 Be kind to yourself.
 Yoga is not a competition; there is no endpoint when you have “mastered” yoga.
 Every day brings a new practice and a new experience, so do your best to pay attention to how your body feels in the moment and don’t push past your “edge” into the zone of injury.
 Keep yourself safe – it’s the only way to continue practicing in the long term.